moehriegitt/hob3l/README.md

     make TARGET=clang
 ```

-To cross compile for Windows 64 using MingW:
+To cross compile for Windows 64 using MinGW:

 ```
     make TARGET=win64
 ```

-To cross compile for Windows 32 using MingW:
+To cross compile for Windows 32 using MinGW:

 ```
     make TARGET=win32